 Maine Family Planning offers affordable, affirming, quality reproductive health care services statewide for patients of any age, gender, and income level.
 Maine Family Planning clinic staff treat all clients with respect and care.

-Pregnancy testing and options counseling is available at all of our clinics.
-Our skilled counselors can review all of your options and provide you with referrals for whatever decision you make.
-You can also reach out to All Options to discuss your pregnancy.
-We also provide preconception counseling if you are planning a pregnancy.
+Pregnancy testing and options counseling are available at all of our clinics.
+Our skilled counselors can review all of your options and provide referrals for whatever decision you make.
+You can reach out to All Options to discuss your pregnancy.
+We provide preconception counseling if you are planning a pregnancy.

 EC used to be called the “morning after pill”.
 There are two types of EC pills and an IUD that can be used after unprotected sex to prevent a pregnancy:

 Come to any of our clinics to get testing and treatment for chlamydia, gonorrhea, syphilis, HIV, herpes, and other sexually transmitted infections, vaginal infections and urinary tract infections.

 Sexually Transmitted Diseases (STDs) can be very serious.
 If you think you are at risk, contact your local family planning health center.

 The best way to prevent STDs is to use condoms during sexual activity or to abstain from sex completely.
 You can pick up condoms at any Maine Family Planning clinic.